 With the March release of Scary Hours 2, the songs "What's Next," "Wants and Needs" and "Lemon Pepper Freestyle" enter the Hot 100 at No. 1, 2 and 3, respectively.
 This makes him the first artist to have three songs debut in the top three simultaneously.
 He joins The Beatles and Ariana Grande as one of three acts to hold the top three spots at the same time, becoming the only male solo artist to do so.
 With "What's Next" at No. 1, he ups his tally of No. 1 debuts to four, placing him only second to Grande overall with five.

 All-Time Accomplishments per Billboard Chart

-With 38, he's tied with Madonna for most top 10 singles.
-He has the most top 10 debuts on Hot 100 at 23 and most top 40 singles at 111.
-He's also the rapper with most No. 1 singles ever, at seven.
+With 45, he's surpassed Madonna's 38 for most top 10 singles.
+He has the most top 10 debuts on Hot 100 at 30 and most top 40 singles at 120.
+He's also the rapper with most No. 1 singles ever, at eight.

-Rhythmic Chart: Again, he's the artist with the most No. 1 singles, at 28; and the artist with most cumulative weeks at No. 1, with 109.
+Rhythmic Chart: Again, he's the artist with the most No. 1 singles, at 32.

 And last, but certainly not least, he's The Recording Industry Association of America's top certified singles artist ever, with 163.5 million units moved.

 (Originally published on July 11, 2020, at 12 a.m.
 PST.)